Kac1er/blogr-landing-page/readme.md

 * JavaScript (Not much, but still)

 ## Live
 You can check how this site looks right now!
-(It's not yet finished) [Click! (hosted on netlify)](https://vibrant-agnesi-c34cee.netlify.app/)
+[Click! (hosted on netlify)](https://vibrant-agnesi-c34cee.netlify.app/)